-I dismiss the landlord's application for an Order of Possession and a Monetary Order for unpaid rent with leave to reapply.
+I dismiss the landlord's application for an Order of Possession for unpaid rent with leave to reapply.

 I dismiss the landlord's application to recover the filing fee paid for this application without leave to reapply.

 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.